nus-cs2113-AY2324S1/tp/docs/team/stanleyw00.md

 ### Project: EssenMakanan

 EssenMakanan is an app that keeps track of ingredients that a user has in the kitchen, stores recipes and provides steps on how to cook a specific recipe.
 This app will include a CLI to use the available commands in the app.
+This app is created in Java and has around 8kLoC.

 ### Code Contributed
 [Link to Code Contribution](https://tinyurl.com/5n88n476)